pyblosxom/pyblosxom/docs/source/deploy_cgi.rst

-If that doesn't work, double-check to make sure you've completed the above steps, then check the trouble-shooting section, then ask for help on IRC or the *pyblosxom-users* mailing list.
+If that doesn't work, double-check to make sure you've completed the above steps, then check the trouble-shooting section, then ask for help on IRC or the users mailing list.
+More details in :ref:`project-details-and-contact`.

 If that works, then try to run the CGI script from your web-browser.
 The url is dependent on where you put the ``pyblosxom.cgi`` script and